.:VirtualSalt

 hallowed be your name,

 Open our prayers with praise to God just for being God.
 Recognize that he is a holy God, due respect and honor.
-Express the hope that he will be reverenced by all.
+We affirm that we want God to be respected and adored and exalted, and express the hope that he will be reverenced by all.

 your kingdom come,